With U.S. under coronavirus siege, Chicago cracks down, Florida cases soar

-(Reuters) - The city of Chicago reimposed some coronavirus restrictions on Monday and the state of Florida reported more than 10,000 new cases for the sixth day in a row, as the pandemic showed few signs of abating in the United States.
+(Reuters) - The city of Chicago reimposed some coronavirus restrictions on Monday and the state of Florida reported more than 10,000 new cases for the sixth day in a row, as the pandemic continued to rage across the United States.

 Florida reported 10,347 new cases on Monday, the sixth day in a row the state has announced over 10,000 new infections.
 Another 92 people died in Florida, increasing the state’s death toll to 5,183.